sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 <h2 id="ver-num">
 Q. How do I work with Version Numbers?
 </h2>
 A package version is an immutable artifact that is a snapshot of a package with a specific set of metadata.
 A package version is created with a successful execution of the `force:package:version:create` command.
-Every package version (see [here](#unlocked-pkgs) for more info about package and package versions) you create has a unique version number.
+Every package version you create has a unique version number.
 The version number is in the major.minor.patch.build number format where major, minor, patch and build are integers grater than or equal to zero.

 Here are some things to keep in mind with respect to version numbers: